-The Committee considered the factors, including the impact of Covid-19, that might affect the Company's viability over a period of five years and its ability to continue as a going concern for at least twelve months from the date of signing of the Financial Statements, together with reports from the Managers on the cash position and cash flow projections of the Company, the liquidity of its investment portfolio, compliance with debt covenants, availability of borrowing facilities, and the Company's ability to meet its obligations as they fall due.
-The Committee also reviewed the Viability Statement on page 10 and statement on Going Concern on pages 31 and 32 including the potential impact of Covid-19.
+The Committee considered the factors, including the impact of Covid-19, that might affect the Company's viability over a period of five years and its ability to continue as a going concern until at least 9 December 2022, which is at least twelve months from the date of approval of these Financial Statements, together with reports from the Managers on the cash position and cash flow projections of the Company, the liquidity of its investment portfolio, compliance with debt covenants, availability of borrowing facilities, and the Company's ability to meet its obligations as they fall due.
+The Committee also reviewed the Viability Statement on page 11 and statement on Going Concern on pages 33 and 34 including the potential impact of Covid-19.
 Following this assessment, the Committee recommended to the Board the appropriateness of the Going Concern basis in preparing the Financial Statements and confirmed the accuracy of the Viability Statement and statement on Going Concern.

-The Auditor confirmed to the Committee that the investments at 31 October 2020 had been valued in accordance with the stated accounting policies.
+The Auditor confirmed to the Committee that the investments at 31 October 2021 had been valued in accordance with the stated accounting policies.
 The value of all the listed investments had been agreed to external price sources and the portfolio holdings agreed to confirmations from the Company's Custodian.
+The value of unlisted investments had been supported by valuation papers produced by the Manager's Private Companies Valuations Group and portfolio holdings agreed to confirmation of ownership obtained directly from the investee Company.